-- Rules and regulations of the clinical/practicum program;
+- Rules and regulations of the clinical program;

-- Other criteria determined by College administrators to be relevant.
+- Other criteria which are determined by College administrators to be relevant.

 Decisions allowing continuance in a program in no way can be construed as a guarantee of licensure or certification upon graduation.
 Licensing boards make independent decisions about eligibility requirements and granting of licensure.

-Education of Health Science students at SCC requires collaboration between the College and clinical/practicum facilities.
-The educational process for these students cannot be completed without a quality clinical/practicum rotation.
-The College shares an obligation with the clinical facility to protect all patients from harm due to students who are under the influence of illegal drugs or alcohol while in the clinical/practicum facility.
-The facilities require that SCC obtain a negative drug screen on all students prior to participating in his/her clinical/practicum rotation.
+Education of Health Science students at Southeast Community College requires collaboration between the College and clinical facilities.
+The educational process for these students cannot be completed without a quality clinical rotation.
+The College shares an obligation with the clinical facility to protect all patients from harm due to students who are under the influence of illegal drugs or alcohol while in the clinical facility.
+The clinical facilities require that Southeast Community College obtain a negative drug screen on all students prior to arriving at the clinical facility for his/her clinical rotation.

 Student and Clinical Faculty Drug Screening Procedures

-- Students admitted to a Health Sciences program at SCC who require a clinical/practicum rotation at a contracted healthcare facility will be required to submit to an initial drug test prior to the first clinical rotation.
+- Students admitted to a Health Sciences program at Southeast Community College that requires a clinical rotation at a contracted healthcare facility will be required to submit to an initial drug test prior to the first clinical rotation.

 - Drug testing will be conducted according to the procedures and standards specified by the affected clinical facility.
 Only drug and alcohol tests conducted by college authorized agencies will be accepted.
 Cost of the drug test ($35.00) is paid through special fees.

 - Further drug testing may be required of the student for cause.
 This testing will be required at the discretion of the College or the clinical agency.
-The cost ($35.00) of the drug testing will be the responsibility of the student.
+Cost ($35.00) of the drug testing will be the responsibility of the student.

 - All Health Science students will be tested for the following drug categories: amphetamines/methamphetamines, barbiturates, benzodiazepines, cocaine and metabolites, marijuana metabolites, opiates, phencyclidine, alcohol, and propoxyphene.
 This list is subject to change.
 Testing for additional substances may occur based on clinical affiliation agreement requirements.

-- The student must provide written consent to provide specimens for the purpose of analysis and release of information to SCC.
+- The student must provide written consent to provide specimens for the purpose of analysis and release of information to Southeast Community College.
 If the student is under eighteen (18) years of age, the parent or legal guardian must sign the drug testing consent form in addition to the student.
 The consent form will be provided by the authorized agency the day of the appointment.

 - The student will be provided with an instructional sheet of acceptable drug screening vendors, payment instructions, and procedural information.

-- A notification indicating a “Negative” drug screen or “Further Testing Required” will be sent to the Dean of Health Sciences at SCC.
+- Notification indicating a “Negative” drug screen or “Further Testing Required” will be sent to the Dean of Health Sciences at Southeast Community College.

 - The Medical Review Officer from the authorized agency will contact the student directly if “Positive” or “Further Testing Required” is noted.